 We love Deviled Eggs, so when I was thinking about a recipe to post for Easter, it was a perfect solution.
 Initially, I saw a similar post online, but the recipe used natural ingredients to get a good colour on the eggs.
 Now, I’m not against that at all, so if you’d like to do something like that, it’s up to you.

 I’ve always prided myself on the fact that my recipes are for the everyday family.
 The recipes use ingredients that are easy to find, not too expensive, and those recipes must be easy to make without any need for a fancy kitchen gadget.
-That’s why I opted for food colouring/dye to make these eggs rather than a natural ingredient.
+That’s why I opted for food colouring to make these eggs rather than a natural food-based dye.

 All of my food colouring products are Wilton.
 I love Wilton food colouring for two reasons.
 First, they have millions of colours available – well, maybe not millions, but enough by any standards.
-And, second, the colours are in the form of gel.
-I find that with a gel-based food colouring, I can have more control over the colour I’m trying to achieve.
+And, the pigments are deep enough so that I can get bright, bold colours.

 If you’d like to opt for natural colouring, here’s how you can do it.
-Follow the same steps as in the recipe below, but you’ll need to let your eggs sit for much longer in the colouring water.
-I would suggest overnight, which really takes the fun out of it!
-Who wants to wait that long for an Easter Egg?
+Follow the same steps as in the recipe below, but you’ll need to let your eggs sit overnight in the colouring water.

 For a purple colour, shred about a cup or two of red cabbage and add it to a sauce pan.
-Just cover with water and bring to a boil.
+Cover with water and bring to a boil.
 This will release the colour.
-Cool and add the peeled, hard-boiled eggs.
+Cool and add the prepared eggs.
 Cover and refrigerate overnight.
-To obtain a red or pink colour, add the peel, hard-boiled eggs to a bowl, cover with water, and add a peeled and roughly chopped beet.
+To obtain a red or pink colour, add the eggs to a bowl, cover with water, and add a peeled and roughly chopped beet.

 You can get a great yellow colour by stirring a tablespoon or so of turmeric into a few cups of cold water.
 Make sure the turmeric is completely dissolved before adding the egg.
 You can achieve a teal or blue colour by adding a little bit of baking soda to the red cabbage solution.